Usage guide: Adobe Acrobat licensing

 Overview of Adobe Acrobat instances, editions, and usage

 The "Adobe Acrobat licensing" live dashboard acts as the central point of this library pack.
 This dashboard allows you to investigate the presence and usage of the Adobe Acrobat application across your environment.
-You can then use this data to optimize licensing costs by removing any unused copies and downgrading Pro editions where necessary.
+You can then use this data to optimize licensing costs by removing unused copies and downgrading Pro editions where necessary.

 Advanced troubleshooting and remediation

-Get Windows Registry key values: Returns the value data of up to three Windows Registry properties.
 This retrieves the value of the registry key indicating if Adobe Acrobat Pro or Standard is installed.

 Use cases

-The application is not in use
+The Adobe Acrobat application is not in use

-Using widgets in the Adobe Acrobat Pro and Adobe Acrobat Standard tabs that specify devices where the application is not in use, you can list those devices using the "Drill down to devices" menu option and then target a remote action to the listed devices that will remove the application if necessary.
+By using widgets in the Adobe Acrobat Pro and Adobe Acrobat Standard tabs that specify devices where the application is not in use, you can list those devices using the "Drill down to devices" menu option and then target a remote action to the listed devices that will remove the application if necessary.

 Using the widgets in the Adobe Acrobat Pro tab that indicate the devices on which the application is installed and used, you can list those devices using the "Drill down to devices" menu option.